Skip to main content

 Protein assumes a position of paramount importance during the perimenopausal transition.
 Its role extends far beyond simple muscle repair; it is the structural and functional cornerstone for maintaining metabolic rate, supporting neurotransmitter production, and managing appetite.
 The decline in estradiol directly impairs the body’s ability to synthesize new muscle tissue from the protein you consume.

 This creates a biological predisposition to sarcopenia, the age-related loss of muscle mass and strength, which is a primary driver of metabolic slowdown.
-To counteract this, a higher is not just beneficial; it is a physiological necessity.
+To counteract this, a higher protein intake is not just beneficial; it is a physiological necessity.

 How Much Protein Is Clinically Effective?